gisellehalim/book-recommender-system/README.md

 - Helps readers to be aware of new works by their favorite authors.
 - Helpful for new readers to find their book tastes by recommending books based on previous reading (e.g. from the author, or genre).

-The drawbacks of this method are:
+The drawback of this method is:
 - CBF is content-based so the recommendations are limited and tend not to be far from their favorite authors or genres.

 To test book recommendations with content-based filtering, an example book titled “The Blessing Stone” by Barbara Wood was used.
 The recommendation model outputs 4 books by Barbara Wood and 1 book by Jill Barnett.
 The output details can be seen in table 1 below.